iesahin/xvc/book/src/ref/xvc-storage-new-local.md

   -h, --help
           Print help information (use `-h` for a summary)

 ```

 ## Examples

-You can create a new storage by specifying the directory:
+Create a new Xvc backup storage on a path

 ```shell
 $ xvc storage new-local --name backup --path /media/bigdisk/backups/my-project-xvc